-To succeed, let your determination include sensitivity, readiness and caution.
-Expecting the unexpected, move through life with the calm alertness of someone driving through a mountain forest at night, watchful for movements around each new bend in the road.
-Be optimistic, but be careful.
+To succeed, let your determination include sensitivity, readiness, and caution; expect the unexpected.
+Move through life with the calm alertness of someone driving through a winding mountain pass at night, watchful for movements around each new bend in the road.
+Be optimistic but careful.
 A strong character will triumph in the end.

 This line points to someone caught in an ambiguous situation, where existing relationships interfere with a struggle against negative forces.
-In such a situation, you may have to use authority to turn things around, even though others question your motives, with the result that your reputation could become slightly muddied.
-But if you keep your motivation pure, even association with disruptive influences will leave you free of blame in the end.
+In such a situation, you may have to use authority to turn things around, as others may be questioning your motives.
+Though your reputation could become muddied, it is temporary.
+By keeping your motivation pure, even an association with disruptive influences will leave you free of blame in the end.

 A restless person with an obstinate attitude meets with misfortune.
 Failure to heed good advice when confronting antagonistic forces is bound to lead to failure.

 Uprooting corruption in high places is difficult, and can only be accomplished by a steady and determined effort.
-Just as weeds spring back to life after they have been chopped down, corruption tends to reemerge even after initial efforts to be rid of it seem to have worked.
-Only a persevering effort over time can succeed against deeply rooted negative forces.
+Just as weeds spring back to life after they have been chopped down, corruption tends to re-emerge, even after initial efforts seem to have worked.
+Only perseverance can succeed against deeply rooted negative forces.

 Line 6 (top line)

-The image of this line is of someone who seems to have overcome adversity, and is ready to begin anew.
-But beware -- the seed of negativity is not dead, and a lax attitude would allow destructive forces to reassert themselves.
+Someone seems to have overcome adversity and is ready to begin anew.
+But beware: the seed of negativity is not dead, and a lax attitude would allow destructive forces to reassert themselves.
 Thoroughness is required when preparing new soil, so that the remnant seeds of past problems cannot sprout up again.
-When starting a new project after solving a problem, take care to see that destructive tendencies in your personality are overcome or balanced out at the beginning.
+When starting a new project after solving a problem, take care to see that destructive tendencies are overcome or balanced out at the beginning.